About Kathryn Patrick Butts

 Kathryn Patrick Butts, LCSW (she/her/hers)

-Greetings!
-I am so pleased you are here!
-Allow me to introduce myself.
-I am a licensed clinical social worker and have worked in the field of social work and psychotherapy for nearly twenty years.
-My clinical training was largely in a treatment model called Dialectical Behavior Therapy (DBT), which works to help reduce the suffering associated with extreme emotional pain or behavioral patterns, through teaching skills and helping people increase their capacity to remain present and mindful, even in life’s most difficult moments.
-While my clinical practice is no longer limited to DBT, I bring many things forward from this training into my current ways of working, most importantly the belief that within every single human—no matter how “broken” we may feel—there is a deep well of wisdom that will guide us through our darkest times, and offer us a path toward healing, freedom, and sustainable joy.
-Connecting with this inherent wisdom is what I believe the work of therapy is all about, and a journey I would love to take with anyone who is holding out for such a hope.
+I am glad you have found your way here!
+I am a licensed clinical social worker with nearly twenty years of experience supporting people through life’s most painful and transformative moments.
+My clinical training began with Dialectical Behavior Therapy (DBT), which works to help people navigate overwhelming emotions and stuck behavioral patterns by cultivating mindfulness and teaching the skills needed to build a life worth living.
+While I no longer practice DBT exclusively, I bring many things forward from this training; most importantly, the belief that within every single human—no matter how “broken” we may feel—there is a deep well of wisdom that will guide us through our darkest times, and offer us a path toward healing, freedom, and sustainable joy.
+Connecting with this inherent wisdom is what I believe the work of therapy is all about.

 Formal Education